fangliu520/dialog/README.md

 # dialog
-A dialog based jQuery plugin and Knockout.js
+A dialog based on jQuery plugin and Knockout.js